 First, one of my most important messages is that we need to shake the religion of growth.
 We simply can’t continue growing indefinitely.
 Either we use our brains to plot a trajectory into steady-state and hope it’s smooth, or we let nature decide how to deal with us.
 So start with the inaugural pair of posts: Galactic Scale Energy and Can Economic Growth Last? (perhaps also see the dinner conversation with an economist on this topic), then follow-up with Sustainable Means Bunkty to Me.
 In the same vein, you may want to check out Discovering Limits to Growth.
 Perhaps one of my more important contributions is The Energy Trap, describing the dis-incentive we will face in trying to pull out of an energy decline with renewable infrastructure.

 A common reaction to my statements of limited growth take to space as the answer.
 I am less convinced that this is a viable path.

 A major impetus for my interest in energy topics is peak oil.
-My views on the subject are described in Peak Oil Perspective.
+My views on the subject are described in Peak Oil Perspective (and 2015 update).
 Our attitudes toward the possibility of decline/collapse put us in greater jeopardy—we may need an attitude adjustment.
 In fact, we’re so boxed in that we would do well to settle for a slower, simpler life.
 Yet we have a tendency to engage in ruthless extrapolation, assuming that our recent tear of progress will launch us into an ever-more-glorious future.
 When science tells us we can’t have all we want, we tend to dismiss it.